dreamineering/business-administration/docs/business-fundamentals/finances/create-a-cashflow-forecast.md

 Steps

 1. Match Clinicians in Schedule
 2. Create worst and best-case scenarios for what percentage of time each clinician spends performing each service.
-As an example you would want to limit the percentage of time an Clinician of 20 years spends peforming low priced insurance work.
+As an example you would want to limit the percentage of time an Clinician of 20 years spends performing low priced insurance work.
 3. Enter the worst and best case ratio and an averaged hourly rate based on the quarter

 _GPM service will automatically be calculated based on the total providers scheduled hours._